 Constructive play is when children manipulate their environment to create things.
-This type of play occurs when children build towers and cities withblocks, play in the sand, construct contraptions on the woodworking bench and draw murals with chalk on the pavement.
+This type of play occurs when children build towers and cities with blocks, play in the sand, construct contraptions on the woodworking bench and draw murals with chalk on the pavement.
 Constructive play allows children to experiment with objects; find out combinations that work and don’t work; and learn basic knowledge about stacking, building, drawing, making music and constructing.
-It also gives children a sense of accomplishment and empowers them with control of their environment.
-Children who are comfortable manipulating objects and materials also become good at manipulating words, ideas and concepts.

 Children learn to abstract, to try out new roles and possible situations, and to experiment with language and emotions with imaginative play.
 In addition, children develop flexible thinking; learn to create beyond the here and now; stretch their imaginations, use new words and word combinations in a risk-free environment and use numbers and words to express ideas, concepts, dreams and histories.
 In an ever-more technological society, lots of practice with all forms of abstraction (time, place, amounts, symbols, words and ideas) is essential.